bantunes82/mcp-google-drive-server/README.md

   3. [Enable the Cloud Resource Manager API](https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com)
   4. [Set up ADC for a local development environment, inside Cloud Shell](https://cloud.google.com/docs/authentication/set-up-adc-local-dev-environment#google-idp)
      - Open Cloud Shell in your Google Cloud Console.
-     - Run the following command: `cloud auth application-default login --scopes=https://www.googleapis.com/auth/cloud-platform,https://www.googleapis.com/auth/drive`
+     - Run the following command: `gcloud auth application-default login --scopes=https://www.googleapis.com/auth/cloud-platform,https://www.googleapis.com/auth/drive`
      - This will open a browser window to authenticate your Google account and grant the necessary permissions.
      - After successful authentication, the credentials will be stored in your local environment, allowing the application to access Google Cloud resources.
      - Look for the credential file that was created, it should be something like: `Credentials saved to file: [/tmp/tmp.6Rvsdsdfesx/application_default_credentials.json]`
      - Copy the contents of the credential file to a new file named `application_default_credentials.json` in the home directory of your local machine. (e.g. `~/application_default_credentials.json`)
-  --

 ### 🎯 Choose Your Setup Method

 | Method                                                               | Time | Requirements | Best For |